On This Page:

 If you enjoy doing the occasional project around the house, wiring a basic light switch is one of the simplest DIY wiring jobs to complete.
 Installation of a single pole light switch, which is just a plain light switch with no extras, is quite easy.

 If you want to install a 3-way light switch, however, the job becomes a little more complicated.
 It can still be done, if you carefully label your wires and pay attention to detail.
-While many home DIY warriors choose to tackle the job on their own, a good number also decide that it is a job better left to professionals.
+While many home DIY warriors choose to tackle the job on their own, a good number also decide that the $145 cost to professionally install a lightswitch is well worth the money.

 Steps for Wiring a Single Pole Light Switch